pxheim/zettelkasten/project-support-material.md

-Projects often come with support material.
-Very often this is project specific and does not have to go into ZK unless relevant.
-Sort this information in each specific project as project reference material.
+Project support material is material that's only relevant to a specific project and, thus, should be kept along with it.
+When closing a project evaluate whether some parts of this reference material should be going into your permanent reference system.